For best experience please turn on javascript and use a modern browser!

 Surgical Theatre

-On 19 May, journalist Sanne Bloemink and linguistics researcher Jana Declercq are organising a gathering on art and language in the treatment and discussion of chronic pain, both within healthcare and beyond.
-In the surgical theatre of the University of Amsterdam, Sanne and Jana will enter into a multimodal dialogue with various artists (a visual artist, a dancer and a writer) as well as clinicians, to explore what other languages we have or can create, and what role different art forms might play in this process.
-They will situate this exchange within recent academic research on art-based interventions in healthcare.
-The event will end with space for conversation with the audience, in order to develop widely supported new insights and initiatives for making chronic pain easier to discuss in healthcare and beyond.
+On 19 May, journalist and writer Sanne Bloemink and linguistics researcher Jana Declercq are organising a gathering on art and language in the treatment of and communication about chronic pain, in healthcare and beyond.
+In the surgical theatre of the University of Amsterdam, Sanne and Jana will engage in a multimodal dialogue with various artists and clinicians to explore what other languages we have or can create, and what role different art forms might play.

 Speakers